Specifications of Seabourn Pursuit

 Seabourn Pursuit Wiki

-In July 2018, Seabourn signed a letter of intent with "MARIOTTI DAMEN Cruise" (Genoa Italy) for building two polar-class expedition vessels with the following details:
+In July 2018, Seabourn signed a letter of intent with "MARIOTTI DAMEN Cruise" (Genoa Italy) for building two polar-class expedition vessels with the following specs:

 - ice-strengthened hull (PC6 ice-class)